 Modern residential LED recessed lights range in size between 2-inches and 6-inches.
 Most homes use a combination of 4-inch and 6-inch lights, and you’ll find the best selection in these two sizes.

-When comparing the size of recessed lights for a room, it’s easy to assume that 6-inch lights are brighter than 4-inch lights.
-This was generally true with legacy recessed lights, but not with LEDs.
+When comparing the size of recessed lights, it’s easy to assume that 6-inch lights are brighter than 4-inch lights.
+This was generally true with incandescent recessed lights, but not with LEDs.
 Many 4-inch LED recessed lights are equivalent to 6-inch lights in terms of brightness and beam spread.
 For this reason, choosing the best size LED recessed lights for a room is more of an aesthetic decision than a functional one.
 I recommend using the following approach.

 Start with Consistency – If you already have recessed lighting in other parts of the house, consider matching their size for consistency.
 Just know that it is perfectly acceptable to mix sizes of lights throughout a home.

 Visual Preference – Consider the scale of the room.
 For large rooms, or rooms with tall ceilings, I recommend using 6-inch lights for general lighting and 4-inch lights for task and accent lighting.
 For sloped ceilings, I prefer the appearance of 4-inch adjustable lights over 6-inch adjustable lights because they are less obtrusive.

 One last note about recessed light sizes.
 When a label says it’s a “4-inch” or “6-inch” recessed light, that is the measurement across the inside of the housing (diameter) with the trim removed.